 It is not uncommon that we recommend patients to see a specialist.
 Our philosophy regarding referrals is based entirely on quality of care, skill of practitioner, and patient experience.
 We recommend a referral when we feel that the outcome of a given procedure will be better in the hands of another healthcare provider – usually a specialist.

 Most often, we refer for oral surgery, implants, periodontal procedures and root canals.
 CT evaluations, oral cancer screenings and second opinions are also referred to providers outside of this office.
 The individual or group that we recommend is not a random choice.
-My decision is based entirely on credentials, quality of care, skill, communicative ability and chair side manner.
-In our opinion, the specialist is the best choice for a given procedures; however, they may not be the least expensive.
+Our decision is based entirely on credentials, quality of care, skill, communicative ability and chair side manner.
+In our opinion, the specialist is the best choice for a given procedures.
+However, they may not be the least expensive.
 Referrals are not based on insurance plans, companies, or networks.
 There is no financial or other compensatory “kickback” for referrals to referring doctors, practices, or offices.
-Moreover, patients should know that the recommended doctor or practice has my professional respect and that the quality and standards found there most closely mirror mine and this office’s.
+Moreover, patients should know that the recommended doctor or practice has has our professional respect, and the quality standards mirror those of Virginia Dental Center's.

 We like to point out that the quality of care of specialists varies greatly.
 Individual skills, office technologies, and chair side manner are highly variable in the local area.
 We make recommendations based upon whom we would select to perform a given procedure on our teeth; it is only with that in mind that we will refer patients to that doctor or office.